Data Protection Privacy Notice

 Types of data collected may include: name, address, eircode, email address, telephone number, PPS number, nationality, date of birth, gender, photo identification, bank details, academic qualifications, health data, service number.

-The legal basis to process data for these purposes will be consent during the application stage and later for the performance of a contract.
+The legal basis to process data for these purposes will be consent during the application stage and later for the performance of a contract or for compliance with a legal obligation.

 We may need to share your data with relevant third parties such as other government departments and agencies in order to process pay, pension and employment matters.